scottdelly/passover/haggadah.md

 **Together**: *Baruch Atah Ado-nai, Elo-heinu Melech Ha-olam, Asher Kid’shanu B’mitzvotav V’tzivanu L’hadlik Ner Shel Yom Tov*

-## Kadesh — Kiddush, the first cup of wine
+# Kadesh — Kiddush, the first cup of wine
-### Blessing the wine at the start of the meal

 (It is preferred that each participant's cup should be poured by someone else to symbolize the majesty of the evening, as though each participant had a servant.
 The cup should be filled to the brim)